Unity-Technologies/com.unity.multiplayer.docs/docs/shared/_create_spawn_for_player.md

 1. Select your `NetworkManager` object from the **Hierarchy** tab.
 2. Go to the **Inspector** tab > **NetworkManager** component > **NetworkPrefabs**.
 3. Click `+` to create a slot.
-4. Drag the **Player** prefab from **Assets** > **Prefabs** to the new empty slot
+4. Drag the **Player** Prefab from **Assets** > **Prefabs** to the new empty slot
 5. 1.
-Drag the prefab also into the `Player Prefab` slot.
+Drag the Prefab also into the `Player Prefab` slot.

   :::important
-  When you drop the prefab into the `Player Prefab` slot, you are telling the library that when a client connects to the game, automatically spawn this prefab as the character for the connecting client.
-If you don't have any prefab set as the `Player Prefab` no player object will be spawned.
+  When you drop the Prefab into the `Player Prefab` slot, you are telling the library that when a client connects to the game, automatically spawn this Prefab as the character for the connecting client.
+If you don't have any Prefab set as the `Player Prefab` no player object will be spawned.
   :::

 5. Finish this section by right-clicking in the **Hierarchy** tab, hover over **3D Object**, select **Plane**.